 Tablet and mobile broadband users coming to the end of their device or data contracts could potentially save themselves a tidy sum by switching to a pre-paid plan.

-A number of UK mobile networks, including EE and Three, sell data-only SIMs which come with a total allocation of data for a one-off, contract-free payment.
+A number of UK mobile networks, including EE and Three, sell pre-paid data-only SIMs which come with a total allocation of data for a one-off, contract-free payment.

-Depending on the network and the plan you opt for, the data will either be made available in monthly chunks, as with a standard pay monthly plan, or as a total allocation available to use as you like within a stated period – making it an ideal option for anyone whose usage varies sharply from one month to another.
+Depending on the network and the plan you opt for, the data will either be made available in monthly chunks, just as with a standard pay monthly plan, or as a total allocation available to use as you like within a stated period – making it an ideal option for anyone whose usage varies from one month to another.

 *As an Amazon Associate we earn from qualifying purchases.